2nd September 2020

 A new starter is likely to have HR and payroll at the back of their mind when they first start until they get confirmation that they have been set up and will be correctly paid when the time comes.
 In most office settings, a new employee would be asked to complete a form with all their personal details, which could then be safely stored in a GDPR-compliant way.
 Out of the office, however, such details need to be exchanged in a different – but equally secure – way.
 There are online services that can be used to do this, otherwise, sending a form using secure post, with a pre-paid return envelope, is another option.
 Learn more about staying GDPR-compliant.

-3. Safely send them company policies
+3. Safely send employees company policies

 Similar consideration should be given to how company policies are exchanged.
 It does not make sense to ask a remote worker to trawl through hard copies of policies, which you might ask an office-based worker to do.
 While you could send policies via email, and ask an employee to print, sign and return them, a much easier (and environmentally friendly) method would be to send them digitally.
 There are systems that enable online signatures to be added, which negate the need to print and send paperwork.
 Any policies that do get sent digitally should be clearly labelled so that either the sender or recipient can find them again in the future.